tntxie/CrowdBusSensing/index.md

 In accordance with national privacy issues，part of our dataset can be accessed from the [CrowdBusSensing Repository](https://github.com/tntxie/CrowdBusSensing).

-File Name:
+File Name:Partially_Open_Dataset_of_Crowd_Bus_Sensing.csv
-Partially_Open_Dataset_of_Crowd_Bus_Sensing.csv

-Columns:
-The bus ID, Name of bus station, longitude, latitude
+Columns:The bus ID, Name of bus station, longitude, latitude